 PacifiCorp plans to use the Alternative Licensing Process (18 CFR Part 5) for relicensing the Project.
 The Alternative Licensing Process (ALP) is intended to streamline the Commission's licensing process by providing a predictable, efficient, and timely licensing process that continues to ensure adequate resource protections.
-Table 1.2-1 presents the draft schedule for pre-application filing activities under the Alternative Licensing Process.
-The proposed location for scoping meeting(s) is the U.S. Forest Service (USFS) office at 507 E. 25th Street, in Ogden, Utah, when available.
-The building and additional location information for these meetings will be noticed separately 30 days prior to the meeting(s).
+Tables 1.2-1a and 1.2-1b [only one table will be in final draft version] present draft schedules for pre-application filing activities under both the Alternative and Integrated Licensing Processes, for comparison.
+The proposed location for scoping meeting(s) is Ogden, Utah.
+The building and room information for these meetings will be filed separately 30 days prior to the meeting(s).